jesusluque/SMD/README.md

 ## 4\.
 Complex Hierarchies: DAGs and Branching

-Beyond simple linear playlists, SMD is designed to handle complex, **non-linear media hierarchies** in which multiple Atoms form a Directed Acyclic Graph (DAG).
-This allows for interactive or adaptive streaming scenarios (such as multi-angle videos, branching storylines, or quality-bitrate switching).
-Key aspects of SMD's hierarchy support include:
+Beyond simple linear playlists, SMD is designed to handle complex, non-linear media hierarchies in which multiple Atoms form a Directed Acyclic Graph (DAG).
+This model enables not only interactive or adaptive streaming scenarios, but also **semantic structuring of content**, where hierarchy, compression strategy and narrative intent are tightly coupled.

-- **Hierarchical Layout:** Any given Atom may have **multiple "child" Atoms** that continue the sequence in different possible directions.
-For example, two Atoms might share a common predecessor but diverge into alternate branches (similar to a choose-your-own-adventure story, or switching between camera angles).
-Conversely, multiple branches might later **converge** back into a single Atom (for instance, a common ending segment reached from different story paths).
-The DAG structure does not contain cycles (no Atom replays once it's passed), preserving a directed flow of time.
-- **Timestamp Synchronization:** Because branching can lead to jumps in the content timeline, each Atom's **AtomStartTime** (from the Sequence Header) is used to align decoder state.
-When a player jumps from one branch to another (or merges into a converged node), it uses the AtomStartTime to **synchronize the decoder's internal timeline**.
-This ensures that time-dependent decoder operations (like order of frames or buffered audio) remain correct relative to the overall sequence.
-Essentially, the decoder can adjust its **temporal priors** or expectations based on the global timeline, so that even after a branch switch, it knows "where it is" in time.
-- **Parent-Only Awareness:** An important design principle is that each Atom only needs metadata about its **immediate predecessor** (the SourceUUID).
-An Atom is **not required to know the identities or existence of any subsequent Atoms** that follow it.
-This localized knowledge greatly improves robustness and flexibility: you can remove or add branches without modifying other atoms, and a player can handle missing or skipped segments gracefully.
-If a certain branch's next segment is unavailable (e.g. due to network issues or optional content), the player isn't stuck - it simply knows there are no further links from the last known segment and can terminate that path.
-This parent-linking scheme eliminates the need for a centralized manifest of the entire graph during playback, as the sequence can be navigated step-by-step.
+This allows SMD to support advanced use cases such as multi-angle videos, branching storylines, episodic chapters, alternative cuts, and quality or complexity adaptation without redefining the underlying media format.

+### 4.1 Hierarchical Layout and Narrative Structure

+Any given Atom may have multiple child Atoms that continue the sequence in different possible directions.
+These branches may represent:

+- Different narrative paths in an interactive story or documentary
+- Alternative chapters or scenes depending on user choice or context
+- Multiple points of view of the same event
+- Distinct editorial cuts derived from a shared base sequence

+Multiple Atoms may share a common predecessor that establishes a narrative context or visual baseline.
+From that point, branches can diverge into alternative storylines or perspectives, similar to a choose-your-own-adventure structure.
+Later, these branches may converge back into a shared Atom, such as a common ending, recap or synchronized event.

+Because the structure is a DAG and contains no cycles, the flow of time remains directed and deterministic.
+Once an Atom has been passed, it is never replayed implicitly, which preserves temporal consistency and simplifies decoder state management.

+### 4.2 Compression as a First-Class Hierarchical Concept

+In SMD, hierarchy is not limited to navigation or storytelling.
+It also defines **how compression is applied, adapted and evolved**.

+Different branches within the DAG may legitimately use different compression strategies while preserving decoder continuity and semantic alignment.
+Typical scenarios include:

+- A base branch using conservative, widely compatible compression
+- A secondary branch switching to higher-efficiency or experimental compression
+- An AI-enhanced branch introducing learned or perceptual compression models
+- Low-latency branches prioritizing decode speed over fidelity

+Because decoder logic is embedded, versioned and stateful, these transitions do not require re-encoding previously published Atoms or redefining container semantics.
+Compression becomes contextual and adaptive rather than globally fixed.

+This allows compression to follow narrative or functional intent, rather than constraining content design.

+### 4.3 Chapters, Episodes and Multiple Reproductions

+SMD hierarchies naturally support chapters and episodic structures.
+Each chapter may be represented as a subgraph with its own branching logic, compression profile or decoding behavior, while remaining linked to a shared origin Atom.

+This enables multiple valid reproductions of the same content, including:

+- Linear playback following a default editorial path
+- Interactive playback where user decisions determine branches
+- Context-aware playback driven by device capabilities or bandwidth
+- Analytical playback where specific branches are accessed independently

+All playback modes are derived from the same underlying DAG, without duplicating media assets or redefining formats.

+### 4.4 Timestamp Synchronization Across Branches

+Because branching may introduce discontinuities in the local playback timeline, each Atom includes an `AtomStartTime` defined in the Absolute Sequence Timeline.

+When a player jumps between branches or converges into a shared Atom, this timestamp is used to realign decoder state.
+Time-dependent decoding operations such as frame ordering, audio synchronization or predictive buffering remain coherent with respect to the global sequence.

+This mechanism ensures the decoder always knows its position in time, regardless of the playback path taken.

+### 4.5 Parent-Only Awareness and Structural Robustness

+Each Atom requires metadata only about its immediate predecessor via the `SourceUUID`.
+It does not need knowledge of downstream branches or future structure.

+This design improves robustness and evolvability:

+- Branches can be added or removed without modifying existing Atoms
+- Optional or experimental paths can coexist with stable ones
+- Missing branches do not break playback
+- Navigation can proceed incrementally without a centralized manifest

+If a branch terminates early or a successor Atom is unavailable, the player simply reaches a valid end state for that path.

+As a result, SMD enables **open-ended, evolvable media structures** in which narrative, compression and decoding logic can grow over time without invalidating previously published content.

 ## 5\.
 Termination: The EOSQ Signal